goldsborough/algs4/stacks-queues/README.md

 - Every operation takes constant time in the worst case.
 - Uses extra time and space to deal with the links.
 - Usually slower than Array.
+- Better guaranteed time (always constant).

 Dynamic Array:

-- Every operation takes constant *amortized* tiem (averaged -- the re-allocation cost is diluted)
+- Every operation takes constant *amortized* time (averaged -- the re-allocation cost is diluted)
 - Less wasted space.

 If I want to be sure that every operation will be constant time and cannot have occasional troughs in performance, the linked list will be better.

 ## Queues